-Capstone 4 Milestones 2 Benchmark 1 Topic/issue identification Topic/issue to be considered is clearly stated and the relevance of context is acknowledged and comprehensively explained.
+Capstone Milestones 2 Benchmark 1 Topic/issue identification Topic/issue to be considered is clearly stated and the relevance of context is acknowledged and comprehensively explained.
 The descriptions are extensive, delivering all relevant information for full understanding.
 Topic/issue to be considered is stated and the relevance of context is acknowledged and explained.
-The descriptions are clear, unambiguous and/or well defined terms, minor omissions.
+The descriptions are clear, unambiguous, well-defined, and with minor omissions.
 Topic/issue to be considered is stated and the relevance of context is acknowledged.
-The descriptions are unclear, ambiguous and/or undefined terms, serious omissions.
+The descriptions are unclear, ambiguous, undefined terms, and with serious omissions.
 Topic/issue to be considered is stated without any clarification, relevance of context, or descriptions.
-Information use Information is derived from source(s) to support the topic/issue completely, is accurately quoted and/or correctly paraphrased and conveys intended meaning.
-Sufficient information is derived from source(s) to support the topic/issue, is accurately quoted and/or correctly paraphrased and conveys intended meaning.
-Some information is derived from source(s) to support the topic/issue, is accurately quoted and/or correctly paraphrased and mostly conveys intended meaning.
-Little to no information is derived from source(s) to support the topic/issue, is not accurately quoted and/or correctly paraphrased and/or does not convey intended meaning Conclusion(s) Conclusion(s) is well developed, strongly supported, based upon the probative value of evidence/ information, and reflects student's informed evaluation.
-Conclusion(s) is well developed and supported, but value of evidence is not weighed to differentiate degrees of credibility when informing student's evaluation.
-Conclusion(s) is based upon partial support or with weak evidence, data may be incorrectly interpreted, or does not support all claims, data reflects some informed evaluation but mostly superficial.
-Conclusion(s) is based upon little to no support, evidence/information seems unconnected, and reflects little to no informed evaluation beyond restating topic/issue.
-Rationale Rationale demonstrates a well-reasoned justification for the conclusion(s), connecting it to the topic/issue being considered.
-The reasoning is coherent, comprehensively explained and consistent.
+Information use Comprehensive information is derived from source(s) to support the topic/issue.
+It is accurately quoted and/or correctly paraphrased and conveys the intended meaning.
+Some information is derived from source(s) to support the topic/issue.
+It is accurately quoted and/or correctly paraphrased and conveys most of the intended meaning.
+Some information is derived from source(s) to support the topic/issue.
+It is accurately quoted and/or correctly paraphrased and conveys some of the intended meaning.
+Little to no information is derived from source(s) to support the topic/issue.
+It is not accurately quoted and/or correctly paraphrased and does not convey the intended meaning.
+Conclusion(s) Conclusion(s) is well developed, strongly supported based upon the probative value of evidence/information, and reflects the student's informed evaluation.
+Conclusion(s) is well developed and supported, but the value of evidence is not weighed to differentiate degrees of credibility when informing the student's evaluation.
+Conclusion(s) is based upon partial support or weak evidence.
+Data is incorrectly interpreted or does not support all claims, Data reflects some informed evaluation but is mostly superficial.
+Conclusion(s) is based upon little to no support.
+Evidence/information seems unconnected and reflects little to no informed evaluation beyond restating the topic/issue.
+Rationale Rationale demonstrates a well-reasoned justification for the conclusion(s) connected to the topic/issue being considered.
+The reasoning is coherent, comprehensively explained, and consistent.
 Rationale demonstrates a reasoned justification for the conclusion(s).
-The reasoning is coherent, explained clearly, and consistent.
-Rationale demonstrates some coherency and consistency to justify the conclusion(s) but is not explained clearly or is disconnected from identified topic/issue being considered.
-Rationale is incoherent and inconsistent.
-Conclusion(s) are not justified.
+The reasoning is coherent, clearly explained, and consistent.
+Rationale demonstrates some coherence and consistency to justify the conclusion(s) but is not clearly explained or is disconnected from the identified topic/issue being considered.
+Rationale is not coherent or consistent.
+Conclusion(s) is not justified.